MR-Addict/Pi-Pico-MacroPad/README.md

 ```

-You can have a look here [Pi Pico Offical TinyUSB example](https://github.com/raspberrypi/pico-examples/tree/master/usb/device/dev_hid_composite)

 And you can find it in my `src/lib/tinyusb` folder.

 ## 3.4 FreeRTOS
-Using FreeRTOS, you can manage multi tasks and similarily run them at the same time, and you just need to creat a task like this.
+Using FreeRTOS, you can manage multi tasks and similarily run them at the same time.

+You can creat a task like this and even more tasks.

 ```cpp